-Wooden Gates give you more privacy, reduce traffic noise, look more natural (especially if your home is in a rural environment) but do require some maintenance and care.
+Wooden gates give you more privacy, reduce traffic noise, look more natural (especially if your home is in a rural environment) but do require some maintenance and care.

-Things to bare in mind: Hardwood gates are generally more expensive than softwood gates.
+Things to bear in mind: Hardwood gates are generally more expensive than softwood gates.
 This cost is normally balanced out over the lifespan of the product as hardwood gates will last around 20 years if properly maintained, whilst a softwood gate lasts about 12 years.

 Selecting an automation system